Ahooker90/eDefender/README.md

 # eDefender
 The paper has been accepted to TrustCom 2024

+## Dataset Description

-## Dataset Collection
+### Dataset Collection
 This dataset includes data from the following sources:
+AVI
 ## If you use our dataset or model in your paper, please cite: